 The first step is to perform a detailed and systematic analysis of every aspect of an operation through direct and close observation of the work and consultation with managers and employees.
+It is impossible to get a feel for the many tasks performed in a warehouse in any other way.
 Following observation, the creation of process charts and standard operating procedures set the stage for work measurement.

 Productivity improves under a measurement program, not as a result of faster motions, but rather as a result of encouraging employees to apply themselves more continuously to the task, to develop the proper skills and to avoid time-consuming interruptions.

 A contractor can help with the detailed and systematic analysis of the business operation as well as development of standardized processes.
 This does not require a long-term commitment and it does give cold storage facility operators access to expertise and breadth of knowledge that most companies do not have in-house.

 Unfortunately, work measurement is one area in which most cold storage warehouse operators do not see as necessary.
 The reasons are varies, but the fact that most cold warehouse managers have come up through the ranks of the company means many managers assume they know what is happening in the business.